How to Build Your First Surfboard

 2. Blow or brush off any dust etc. Make sure it is ready.

-3. Roll 1 layer of 4oz cloth over the entire surface of the blank overhanging the ends and sides by at least an inch.
+3. Roll 1 layer of 8oz cloth over the entire surface of the blank overhanging the ends and sides by at least an inch.

 4. Holding the roll over the end with one hand, cut the end with at least a 1" overhang with your scissors in the other hand.

-5. With scissors trim it at mid rail all around the blank.
-Consider putting some kind of weights (3 bricks etc. on paper towels) on the cloth as you cut it to keep it from shifting.
+5. Put weights (3 bricks etc. on paper towels) on the cloth to keep it from shifting as you cut.

-6. Roll another layer of 4oz as you did the first but cut this layer very straight so it will overhang the center or shadow of the rail by about 1" all around.
-This is called free lapping (Figure 14).
+6. Cut this layer very straight so it will overhang the center or shadow of the rail by about 1" all around.
+This is called free lapping.
+See photos below.

-When cutting the 1" overhang it helps greatly to have a light shining from underneath the board towards the area you are cutting.
-Cut a slit, or upside down "V" in the cloth hanging at the nose tip and tail corners.
+When cutting the 1" overhang it helps greatly to have a moveable light shining from underneath the board towards the area you are cutting - use a clamp light on a bucket.
+Cut a slit (see photo below) in the cloth hanging at the nose tip and tail corners.
 These slits will keep the cloth from wrinkling at these points.

 Most shops use a different lapping method called cut lapping.
 It is prone to devastating errors for first time builders.
 It is necessary only if you insist on different cloth saturated resin colors on the top and bottom, (not recommended).

 A big mistake at this stage can be board ruining, so heed the following.
 Make sure you have a little more of everything than you think you need (esp. resin and hardener).
 Make double sure you mix a number of small but proportional test batches of catalyzed resin.
 Try to make the resin gel in about 30 minutes on your first laminate (cloth saturation).
 Refer to the RESIN AMOUNTS section (this should help you with the epoxy mixtures).
-If it's hotter than 80 degrees you may need to refrigerate the resin and hardener.
+When using epoxy, if it is hotter than 80 degrees you may need to refrigerate the resin and hardener.
 At 60 degrees you will need a heater.
-Before you mix in the hardener stop and think, what have I forgotten?
+If you are using polyester please use .75% catalyst ratio (less than one per cent) Before you mix in the hardener/catalyst stop and think, what have I forgotten?
 What might I need in a hurry if it sets up faster than I want?
 Have resin, hardener, and graduated mixing cup easily available, and the mix ratio already figured - in case a small amount of extra resin is needed.
 Do the glassing in a garage/shed etc., if possible.
 If done outside try to stay out of direct sunlight (unless it is cool).
 Do not even think about lifting the cloth after it is wet.
-Do not attempt to copy a proffesional glasser seen anywhere.
+Do not attempt to copy a professional glasser seen anywhere.

 7. Please read the warning label on the resin container and put on a respirator with vapor cartridge, and gloves.
 If not using a respirator, at least turn on a fan or get in the wind.

 8. Mix the epoxy and hardener (see materials list-resin amounts).
 Use a mixing container with ounce markings.
 I repeat, test it first.
-Try to give yourself at least 30 min. until it starts to gel in the container.
+You need at least 30 minutes to do your first lamination (more time is better).
 Please do not start an epoxy lamination with the room temperature above 80 degrees or below 60 degrees (it is ok to start at 80 degrees, in the morning, with the temperature rising).
+Please do not put more than !% catalyst in polyester resin.

 Figure 15